fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/02-data-warehouse.md

    GO
     ```

-6. Run the new query to insert three rows into the **DimProduct** table.
+6. Run the above query to insert three rows into the **DimProduct** table.

 7. When the query has finished, select the **Data** tab at the bottom of the page in the data warehouse.
 In the **Explorer** pane, select the **DimProduct** table and verify that the three rows have been added to the table.